I have recently become a fan of the iconic cameras designed by Yoshihisa Maitani, pictured above with some OM and XA cameras.

 It had a selenium meter wrapped around the lens producing full automation with two selectable shutter speeds.
 Focussing was by ZONE selection.

-After creating a range of PEN cameras culminating in the Pen F single lens reflex, Maitani created the first ‘compact’ SLR the 1972 M-1 of which I have a beautiful example.
+After creating a range of PEN cameras culminating in the Pen F single lens reflex, Maitani created the first ‘compact’ SLR the 1972 M-1 of which I have a beautiful example which I imported from Japan.

 Below is my other OM camera, the OM2 Spot / Program.